technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     Review the new slide that was created.
 While the remaining lab exercises don't use this presentation, you can either discard it or save it if you want for future reference.

+# Summary

+In this lab, you have
+  •	Utilized Microsoft Copilot's capabilities in Word to draft a comprehensive speech that includes generating content that     effectively communicates key messages and company updates.
+  •	Leveraged Microsoft Copilot in PowerPoint to transform the speech created in Word into a visually engaging and
+    informative presentation, creating slides that highlight the main points of the speech, using Copilot to ensure
+    consistency and clarity in the presentation format.